Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 See also: APT Smart Accounting, JWST Observing Overheads and Time Accounting Overview

-With the scheduability of our coronagraphic sequences verified, we can now run the APT Smart Accounting on our proposed observations to see whether charged overhead time can be reduced.
+With the schedulability of the coronagraphic sequences verified, you can now run the APT Smart Accounting on the proposed observations to see whether charged overhead time can be reduced.

 Because of the piecemeal approach used by the APT to calculate the total time needed to execute a proposal (tallying the resource estimate as each new observation is entered), there is the possibility of overestimating the overheads a given proposal requires.
 Thus, after designing an observing program in its entirety, it is important for all proposers to re-run a full accounting on their proposal to remove any excess overhead charges and obtain a final, improved resource estimate.
 This step is called Smart Accounting.

-With the Visit Planner active and green checks indicating all observations are schedulable, select Visit Planner → Force Run Smart Accounting from the main APT menu at the top of our screen.
-After running Smart Accounting, we can view the revised total resource assessment in the proposal cover page.
+With the Visit Planner active and green checks indicating all observations are schedulable, select Visit Planner → Force Run Smart Accounting from the main APT menu at the top of the screen.
+After running Smart Accounting, you can view the revised total resource assessment in the proposal cover page.